The Registered Retirement Savings Plan (RRSP) provides Canadians with a practical way to save for retirement.

 When you withdraw funds from your RRSP outside of the HBP or LLP, your bank withholds tax and remits it to the government on your behalf.
-You also lose the contribution room permanently which means that you cannot re-contribute the amount you withdrew.
+You also lose the contribution room permanently, which means you cannot re-contribute the amount you withdrew.

-This tax that is withheld by your bank varies depending on the amount you withdraw and your province of residence.
+This tax withheld by your bank varies depending on the amount you withdraw and your province of residence.

 RRSP withholding tax rates in Canada are:

 - Withdrawals up to $5,000: 10% withholding tax (5% in Quebec)